 Guidelines for Preventing Falls

-There is a pattern to falls among the elderly: The fear of falling, then the injury, followed by hospitalization, decreased independence and mobility, and often relocation to a nursing or residential institution.
+There is a pattern to falls among the elderly: First comes the fear of falling, then the injury, followed by hospitalization, decreased independence and mobility and, often, relocation to a nursing or residential institution.

 Facts about Falls and the Elderly

-- According to the National Hospital Discharge Survey, more than 90% of hip fractures are caused by falling.
-Three-quarters of all hip fractures occur in women.
+- More than 95% of hip fractures are caused by falling.
+About three-quarters of all hip fractures occur in women.

-- Approximately 25% of hip fracture patients will make a full recovery; 40% will require nursing home admission; 50% will be dependent upon a cane or a walker; and 20% will die within one year of the fall.
+- The majority of hip fracture patients will not make a full recovery.
+Many will require nursing home or skilled nursing admission or be dependent upon a cane or walker.

-Many things can put you at higher risk for a fall, such as certain medical conditions or poor dietary habits.
+Many things can put you at higher risk for a fall, including certain medical conditions and poor dietary habits.

 Medical Risk Factors

-- Cardiac arrhythmias (irregular heartbeat), blood pressure fluctuation
+- Cardiac arrhythmias (irregular heartbeat) and blood pressure problems

-- Neurologic conditions, stroke, Parkinson's disease, multiple sclerosis
+- Neurologic conditions, stroke, Parkinson's disease, and multiple sclerosis

 - Urinary and bladder dysfunction